itamarc/action-itemplate-ghpages/README.md

 Key | Description | Example
 ----|-------------|--------
-INPUT_TEMPLATES_FOLDER | The folder where the templates are | templates INPUT_ALLOW_TEMPLATES_SUBFOLDERS | Allow the templates to be stored in subfolders under templates_folder | 'false' INPUT_SNIPPETS_FOLDER | The folder where the snippets are | snippets INPUT_PAGES_BRANCH | The branch configured as the source for your GitHub Pages | gh-pages INPUT_PAGES_FOLDER | The folder configured as the source for your GitHub Pages | docs INPUT_TIMEZONE | The timezone that will be used to calculate TMPL_LASTUPDATE | America/Sao_Paulo INPUT_PUBLISH_README_MD | Publish the README.md from the repository root in the generated page as README.html | 'true'
+INPUT_TEMPLATES_FOLDER | The folder where the templates are or the theme id | 'templates' INPUT_ALLOW_TEMPLATES_SUBFOLDERS | Allow the templates to be stored in subfolders under templates_folder | 'false' INPUT_SNIPPETS_FOLDER | The folder where the snippets are | 'snippets' INPUT_PAGES_BRANCH | The branch configured as the source for your GitHub Pages | 'gh-pages' INPUT_PAGES_FOLDER | The folder configured as the source for your GitHub Pages | 'docs' INPUT_TIMEZONE | The timezone that will be used to calculate TMPL_LASTUPDATE | 'America/Sao_Paulo' INPUT_PUBLISH_README_MD | Publish the README.md from the repository root in the generated page as README.html | 'true' INPUT_LOG_LEVEL | The log level that will be used to log the action execution | 'INFO'

 ### From the environment